W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 \subsubsection{Conformal Field Theory and Vertex Operator Algebras}

-Providing a rigorous meaning to the formalism introduced in~\cite{BPZ} can be achieved in many different ways.
-For instance some quantities arising in the approach developed by BPZ are given by formal expressions similar to Equation~\eqref{eq:Phi_intro}.
-Giving a sense to this type of writing can be done by understanding Equation~\eqref{eq:Phi_intro} as a formal power series in $z$ and $z^{-1}$ whose coefficients are linear operators acting on some vector space $V$ called \textit{space of states}.
+Providing a rigorous meaning to the formalism introduced in~\cite{BPZ} can be achieved in different ways.
+For instance the approach developed by BPZ features formal expressions similar to Equation~\eqref{eq:Phi_intro}: giving a sense to the latter can be achieved by understanding~\eqref{eq:Phi_intro} as a formal power series in $z$ and $z^{-1}$ whose coefficients are linear operators acting on some vector space $V$ called \textit{space of states}.
 For this writing to make sense several assumptions are required, leading to the definition of \textit{Vertex Operator Algebra}.

 Indeed, a powerful framework to make sense of the formalism of BPZ, especially in the setting of \textit{minimal models}, is that of VOAs.
 Originally introduced by Borcherds~\cite{Borcherds} in the context of the \lq\lq monstrous moonshine conjecture" (see also~\cite{FLM89}), it allows for an algebraic and axiomatic study of the holomorphic (or chiral) part of a CFT and in particular provides a natural setting where to make sense of some of the key tools used in the physics such as \textit{Operator Product Expansions} or representation theory of the Virasoro algebra.
 Likewise, geometric approaches to the notion of VOA~\cite{Hua_CFT} have proved to be fundamental in conjunction with more geometric approaches to CFT as introduced in the landmark article~\cite{FS87} or in relation with Segal's axioms for CFT~\cite{Seg04}.